Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What are the steps I can take to help me develop in my role and become more visible?
+- What can I do to increase my effectiveness in my job and become more visible?

-When you’ve created your short-term career development plan, make an actionable plan of the steps that are necessary to accomplish each goal.
+When you’ve created your short-term career development plan, develop an actionable list of steps that are necessary to accomplish each desired goal.

 - Specific self-development tasks

-An action plan will outline specific educational programs, resources for learning including coaching sessions and mentors who can aid in professional growth.
+An action plan can outline specific training programs, learning resources including coaching sessions and mentors who will aid in the process of professional development.

 Implement Your Plan

-The last step is executing the career development plan.
-This includes assessing your the progress you have made and making adjustments should the need arise.
-Regularly evaluating progress ensures you stay focused on what works for your personal development and offers opportunities to think about the challenges you have faced in the past.
+The last step is to execute your career development plan.
+It is about assessing the progress you have made and making adjustments as needed.
+Monitoring your progress regularly helps you concentrate on what is most effective for your personal development and also provides you with the opportunity to think about challenges that you’ve encountered up to now.

 | Benefits of Creating a Career Development Plan |